niraj-kumar-r/NexArtifacts/README.md

 1. Navigate to the website URL.
 2. Use your mouse or touchpad to pan around the map.
 3. Use the zoom in/out buttons to get a closer look or a wider view.
-4. Use the tilt button to change the viewing angle.
+4. Hold the shift button and use mouse or arrow buttons to change the viewing angle.

 ## Future Enhancements

 We are constantly working on improving our website and adding new features.
 Some future enhancements we are considering include:

 1. Adding more detailed textures to our 3D models.
-2. Incorporating real-time data such as weather and traffic conditions.
+2. Incorporating real-life data to the artifacts.
-3. Providing options for customizing the appearance of the map.
+3. Adding more artifacts to the map.
+4. Adding info boxes to the artifacts.

 ## Contributing